 Yet it's no secret that women continue to be woefully underrepresented in computing-related occupations in the U.S. (depressing stats here), and with a meager pipeline to boot in spite of market demand.

-But lots of moms want in on the tech game; they just need to level up their technical skills, and we're here to help.
+But so many women with kids want in on the tech game; they just need to level up their technical skills, and we're here to help.

 Just imagine what would happen in our marketplace if we had more moms with digital literacy actively contributing to the design and development of new products and services.